dinomoon/Learn_Modern_JavaScript/README.md

 console.log(source); // [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-### Use Destructuring Assignment to Pass and Object as a Function`s Parameters
+### Use Destructuring Assignment to Pass an Object as a Function`s Parameters

 ```js
 const stats = {